Our Master of Arts in History program offers:

 The program takes as its starting point the assumption that most students enter graduate work in history with an orientation to the history of a particular nation in a specific time period.
 The program's objective is to enable students to expand upon those initial interests and incorporate in their understanding a sophisticated critique of contemporary modes of historical interpretation.
 To that end, the five courses are thematic in focus; within the framework of each one, students have the opportunity to explore historiographical debates ranging outside the usual boundaries of time and place.
 When it comes to the Major Paper, the factors of specialization based on geography and chronology will converge with an appropriate interpretive mode and a suitable body of sources to generate the topic for a sophisticated research paper.

-Full-time candidates for the Master of Arts degree will take:
+Full-time candidates for the Master of Arts degree are required to take:

 A student may, with the consent of the Graduate Advisor or AAU Head, take one course in another University of Windsor graduate program or in History at Wayne State University.